MrPowers/mrpowers-benchmarks/README.md

 # MrPowers Benchmarks

-This repo performs benchmarking analysis on common datasets with popular query engies.
+This repo performs benchmarking analysis on common datasets with popular query engines.

 It includes the [h20ai/db-benchmark](https://github.com/h2oai/db-benchmark) queries for various query engines, but looks at various ways to store the data on disk, not just a single, uncompressed CSV file.